carly-kins/dev/README.md

 # New Machine Setup

+An automated setup to

+## Getting Started

+1. Clone this repositry to your home directory.

 ## bash

 A set of scripts and configurations that should work on most linux/unix environments
 ## Getting Started

 1. Add [`.bash_profile`](.bash_profile) to the home directory